nortxort/nortbot/COMMANDS.md

 ### Voting Commands

 *These commands needs to be enabled in the config.ini.
-Alternatively, they can be enabled by a moderator as described under **MODERATOR** commands. **A vote session can only be started by a user who has been in the room for more than 5 minuttes.***
+Alternatively, they can be enabled by a moderator as described under **MODERATOR** commands. **A vote session can only be started by a user who has been in the room for more than 5 minutes.***

 `[p]vtb (username)` - Start a vote to ban session.